Department: Collection and Exhibitions

 Location: San Francisco

-Reports to: Director of Collections
+Reports to: Director of Exhibitions

-Hours: Monday–Friday, generally
+Hours: Monday – Friday, generally

 FLSA Code: Exempt

 The Associate Registrar will perform day-to-day operations related to the care of the permanent collection.
-In addition to other registration tasks, this position will assist the Senior Registrar in tracking the Walt Disney Family Foundation’s collections.
+In addition to other registration tasks, this position will assist the Registrar in tracking the Walt Disney Family Foundation’s collections.
 Tasks include using collections management software to conduct research, generate lists, and update object locations.
-This position works directly with the Senior Registrar and any Associate Registrars and collections interns, as well as members of the Exhibition Department, including Preparation and Conservation, on gallery rotations and special exhibitions.
+This position works directly with the Registrar and any Associate Registrars and collections interns, as well as members of the Exhibition Department, including Preparation and Conservation, on gallery rotations and special exhibitions.

 Duties and Responsibilities